-Our Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment.
-In Year 10 and Year 11, pupils follow a core curriculum of English, Mathematics, Science, PE, Computing, PSHE/Citizenship/Careers (including Relationships, Sex and Health Education), and Personal Development.
-Pupils select additional 'option' subjects to cater to their individual interests and career aspirations KS4 pupils continue to access clinical/therapeutic input as appropriate to their needs.
+Our current Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment.
+In Year 10 and Year 11, pupils follow a core curriculum of English, Mathematics, Science, PE, PSHE (including Relationships, Sex and Health Education), Life Skills, SMSC and Enrichment.
+Pupils select additional 'option' subjects to cater to their individual interests and career aspirations and these include Food Technology, Duke of Edinburgh, Child Development, History and Art.
+KS4 pupils continue to access clinical/therapeutic input as appropriate to their needs.